National Rifle Association: Russian influence

 In 2018, in a letter sent to Sen. Ron Wyden and addressed to Congress, the NRA acknowledged it had accepted approximately $2,000 in membership dues and magazine subscriptions and $525 in contributions from 23 Russian nationals or people associated with Russian addresses since 2015.
 In an earlier news interview the NRA's lawyers stated that the NRA had received less than $1000 from only one Russian donor.
-According to a Wyden aide, the NRA letter would be referred to the Federal Elections Commission.
-NRA's General Counsel John C. Frazer wrote to Senator Wyden: "While we do receive some contributions from foreign individuals and entities, those contributions are made directly to the NRA for lawful purposes.
+According to a Wyden aide, the NRA letter would be referred to the Federal Election Commission.
+NRA's general counsel John C. Frazer wrote to Senator Wyden: "While we do receive some contributions from foreign individuals and entities, those contributions are made directly to the NRA for lawful purposes.
 Our review of our records has found no foreign donations in connection with a United States election, either directly or through a conduit."

 According to the minority Democratic staff of the Senate Finance Committee the NRA acted as "a foreign asset" of Russia during the 2016 election, putting its tax exempt status at risk.
 The allegations were made in a 77-page report on an 18-month investigation released on September 27, 2019.
-An 18-page rebuttal by majority committee Republicans said the Democratic report demonstrated "little or nothing."
+An 18-page rebuttal by majority committee Republicans said the Democratic report demonstrated "little or nothing".

-Neither the FBI nor Special Counsel investigations found any Russian money funneling.
+Neither the FBI nor special counsel investigations found any Russian money funneling.
 The FBI investigation resulted in the conviction of Butina, not on any money-related charges, and the Mueller Report does not mention the NRA.
 The Federal Election Commission has dismissed allegations of Russian money funneling as unsupported by the evidence.